fokaaas/java-classes/README.md

 git clone git@github.com:fokaaas/java-classes.git
 ```

-Using any IDE import this project as a Maven project.

-Then, run the Main class.
+Using IntelliJ IDEA run the Main class.

+## How to find the documentation?

+You can find the documentation [here](https://fokaaas.github.io/java-classes/).